LehtonenKalle/team5-project-work/README.md

 - Created ticket.css
 - Created footer for the web pages
 - Created footer part in style.css
+- Created privacy page
+- Created terms of use page

 ### Miika
 - Created login page with password validation